siudesu/SoLoudModule/README.md

 # SoLoud Module
-### A [Solar2D](https://solar2d.com) Lua module that aims to be a drop-in replacement for Solar2D's audio API using the [SoLoud plugin](https://forums.solar2d.com/t/soloud-audio-plugin/355040).
+### This [Solar2D](https://solar2d.com) Lua module aims to be a drop-in replacement for the audio API using the [SoLoud plugin](https://forums.solar2d.com/t/soloud-audio-plugin/355040).

 </br>